NetApp/host/roles/ip_base/README.md

         hook_templates:                      # List of hook templates for Network Manager dispatcher (interface definition will be accessible through
                                              #   the item["interface"] dictionary within the hook templates).
         zone:                                # Firewall zone.
 If the zone does not exist then it will be created.
 (Note: Only implemented for firewalld)
-        (...)                                # Add any valid key-value pair for the expected Netplan or ifcfg-x configuration files.
+        (...)                                # Add any valid key-value pair for the expected Netplan or ifupdown configuration files.
-    eseries_ip_base_interface_common:        # Dictionary containing any common valid key-value pair for Netplan or ifcfg-x configuration files.
+    eseries_ip_base_interface_common:        # Dictionary containing any common valid key-value pair for Netplan or ifupdown configuration files.
 Be
                                              #   sure to quote values that will be converted into a boolean value (on, off, yes, no, etc.) otherwise
                                              #   they will be converted into True/False.
     eseries_ip_base_configure_network:       # Whether to configure network interfaces.
 Choices: true, false (Default: true)